myl7/mylmoe/content/pages/cv.md

 ## License

-> The page is specially licensed under [CC-BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/)
+The page is specially licensed under :cc-icons[CC-BY-ND 4.0].